dragozzine/PhoDyMM/README.md

 ## Example Systems

-Example data files, setup scripts, etc., are included in example_planets
+Example data files, setup scripts, etc., are included in /runs

 ## Analysis Tools

-Simple plotting and analysis tools written in Python are available in `example_planets/analysis_tools`.
-These tools require the `numpy`, `pandas`, `matplotlib`, and `corner` packages.
+Simple plotting and analysis tools written in Python are available in `/src/tools`.
+These tools require the `numpy`, `pandas`, `matplotlib`, `corner` and possibly other packages.
+They are designed for use with python 3.5.

 1. Forward Model Plotting